faenrandir/a_careful_examination/documents/polygamy/denials/response_to_brian_hales_polygamy_denials.md

+---
-# A Critique of Joseph Smith's Polygamy: "Thou Shalt not Lie" and Denials of Polygamy
+title: "A Critique of Joseph Smith's Polygamy: 'Thou Shalt not Lie' and Denials of Polygamy"
+permalink: /critique-of-hales-thou-shalt-not-lie-denials-of-polygamy/
+doctype: snippet
+layout: page
+---

 ## Introduction